DesmondSanctity/DesmondSanctity/README.md

 - 🌱 I’m currently learning **AI/ML Engineering, Rust, Golang, and Cloud Native Technologies.**

-- ➿ I contribute to open-source projects at CHAOSS and Ansible.
+- ➿ I contribute to open-source projects at Polytope Labs, CHAOSS and Ansible.

 - 👨‍💻 All of my projects are available at [GitHub.](https://github.com/DesmondSanctity)